mozilla/pontoon/CONTRIBUTING.rst

 Dependencies
 ============

-Dependencies for production Pontoon are in ``requirements/default.txt``.
-Development dependencies are in ``requirements/dev.txt``.
-They need to be pinned and hashed, and we use `hashin <https://pypi.python.org/pypi/hashin>`_ for that.

-Note that we use a specific format for our dependencies, in order to make them more maintainable.
-When adding a new requirement, you should add it to the appropriate section and put its sub-dependencies in ``requirements/contraints.txt`` if applicable.
-For example, to add ``foobar`` version 5:
+Direct dependencies for Pontoon are distributed across three files:

+1. ``requirements/default.in``: Running Pontoon in production
+2. ``requirements/dev.in``: Development
+3. ``requirements/test.in``: Testing and linting

+In order to pin and hash the direct and indirect dependencies, we use `pip-compile <https://pypi.org/project/pip-tools/>`_, which yields corresponding ``*.txt`` files.
+These ``*.txt`` files contain all direct and indirect dependencies, and can be used for installation with ``pip``.
+After any change to the ``*.in`` files, you should run the following script to update all ``requirements/*.txt`` files.

 .. code-block:: shell

-    $ hashin -r requirements/default.txt foobar==5

-Then open ``requirements/default.txt`` and move the added dependencies to:

-* the first section if it has no other requirements
-* the ``requirements/constraints.txt`` if they are sub-dependencies, and add all their dependencies there as well.

-That format is documented more extensively inside the ``requirements/default.txt`` file.
+    $ ./requirements/compile_all.sh

+When adding a new requirement, add it to the appropriate ``requirements/*.in`` file.
+For example, to add the development dependency ``foobar`` version 5, add ``foobar==5`` to ``requirements/dev.in``, and then run the script from above.
+Make sure to run it in the same environment (operating system, Python version) as the docker and production environment!

-Once you are done adding or updating requirements, rebuild your docker environment:
+Once you are done adding, removing or updating requirements, rebuild your docker environment:

 .. code-block:: shell